FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/02-intro-to-css.md

 ## Exercise 2
 - Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)

-- Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)
+- Apply margin, padding, and borders to various elements in an HTML document

 This is how you add highlighted syntax to a lesson page: